 Support

 Make Music Raleigh is organized and supported by volunteers.
-With your help, we can create a successful 2023 event and then form a 501(c)3 nonprofit organization to grow Make Music Raleigh into a must-go annual community celebration!
+Building on our successes in 2023, we have formed a North Carolina nonprofit and will apply for federal 501(c)3 nonprofit status to grow Make Music Raleigh into a must-go annual community celebration!

-Anyone who signs up as a performer or venue is listed on the Make Music Raleigh website and promoted on our social media and outreach materials.
+Anyone who signs up as a performer or venue will be listed on the Make Music Raleigh website and promoted on our social media and outreach materials.
 Your profile includes photos, links, and ways to get in touch.
 Sponsors get special recognition.

-We appreciate all the performers and venue hosts who have signed up, making our first MMD Raleigh a success!
+We appreciate all the performers and venue hosts who made our first MMD Raleigh a hit!

 We’re seeking continuing support from sponsors.
 They’ll help us find even more performers and venues, and improve our community outreach in 2024 and beyond.
 If you’d like to make a financial or in-kind donation, contact raleigh@makemusicday.org.
 We’d love to work with you.
 No contribution is too small (or too large)!